interstitialRedirectModalTitle

 Lottery Details

-Historically, ODFW designed these hunts as a management tool to lower elk herd numbers on the greater Zumwalt Prairie.
+ODFW implemented these hunts as a management tool to lower elk herd numbers on the greater Zumwalt Prairie and minimize overgrazing by large elk herds.
 Over a decade of antlerless elk hunting, elk numbers have come down to manageable numbers for coexistence with cattle, wildlife and bunchgrass resources.
-As such, TNC has moved from a herd reduction model to a herd maintenance approach.
+As such, ODFW and some landowners, including TNC, have moved from a herd reduction model to a herd maintenance approach, thus lowering overall tag numbers and limiting access.
+TNC staff will continue to monitor elk numbers on the preserve and adjust hunter access numbers each year based on the previous year’s elk harvest count and data collected throughout the year.

-• 258T Youth Hunters will have access priority.
-258T tag holders please contact Mike Beachy for more details.
+• 258T-tag holders please contact Mike Beachy for more details on how to apply.

 Please note, this is a non-motorized, backcountry hunt in potentially rugged terrain, which may not be suitable for all hunters.
 For more information, contact Mike Beachy, Zumwalt Preserve steward, at mike.beachy@tnc.org.